mendix/docs/content/releasenotes/mobile/native-builder.md

 ## Improvements

 * Custom developer apps are officially released.
 Using the `dev-app` command, you can build a smaller version of the Make It Native app tailored to your specific app's testing needs.
 A custom developer app is built against the sources, dependencies, and capabilities of the final release app.
+For more information, see [How to Create a Custom Developer App](/howto/mobile/how-to-devapps).

 * The image functionality has been updated.
 With this improvement we were able to remove all extra dependencies and compress the CLI to a single executable.